 See, I truly enjoy reading.
 I enjoy a compelling story line, I love being transported into a fictional world with fictional characters.
 Sometimes, in a world I can see myself living in and sometimes, in a world that would be a fantasy in my mind.
 I love a good handle on words especially in the form of quotes I find myself deeply relating to.
 I always have to have a book on hand at all times.
 In spite of this, I find my reading “impostor syndrome” kick in, in certain scenarios.

 For one, when people get this dream like tone when talking about pages of books, loving the feel and the smell.
+Or when they say they feel sad when a good book is about to end.
+Nope not me.
 I don’t have any of these feelings.
 I don’t even buy books or have a desire to own them.
 Wouldn’t a true reader have authors they stan for and want to support by buying their books?
 People have books they say they reread because they love how it makes them feel.
 I don’t think I can recall any book I have reread more than once except maybe The Diary of Anne Frank (really love this book) and I have no inclination to, as there are so many new books out there that I’d love to sink my teeth into.

 I’ve seen people say how they take notes and highlight lines from books they read.
 I often wonder what they do with those notes especially since they read a lot there must be LOTS of notes to go back to.
 As you may have guessed, I don’t do this either.
 In more recent times, I have read more books I liked than books I loved.
 This could be seen as more of my fault based on my book choices but I try to read books that make year end lists and critically acclaimed and yea, not a lot fall in my love lists.